microsoft/Industry-Links/PowerAutomateFlows.md

 A non-certified custom connector is only able to be shared with users in your organization.
 This is an option for testing your Industry Link while your custom connector is being certified.
 To create an Industry Link with a non-certified connector, an Azure AD application is required to obtain the required configuration details of your custom connector via the Dataverse Web API.
 This will be configured in an [authentication config file](scripts/modules/MsIndustryLinks/templates/auth.json.tmpl).
 See the [Microsoft Dataverse documentation](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/build-web-applications-server-server-s2s-authentication) to associate an Azure AD application with your Dataverse environment.

-### Configure data sink

-Create a parameters file for the Dataverse ingestion workflow with the required parameters for your use case.
-See [dataverse.parameters.json.tmpl](scripts/modules/MsIndustryLinks/templates/ingest/dataverse.parameters.json.tmpl) for an example.

-Create a mapping definition file with the required parameters for your use case.
-See [flow_mapping.json.tmpl](scripts/modules/MsIndustryLinks/templates/ingest/flow_mapping.json.tmpl) or [logicapp_mapping.json.tmpl](scripts/modules/MsIndustryLinks/templates/ingest/logicapp_mapping.json.tmpl) for examples.

 ## Generate workflow templates and deployable solution